shiragannavar/jindal-chatbot/README.md

-# Jindal Steel Chatbot
+# Jindal Steel TOC Advisor

-An AI-powered chatbot built to analyze and visualize data from Excel files for Jindal Steel.
-This project provides a user-friendly interface to query financial and operational data across different categories and time periods.
+An AI-powered Theory of Constraints (TOC) advisor built to analyze and provide strategic insights from Excel data for Jindal Steel.
+This application helps identify bottlenecks, improve throughput, and optimize cash flow based on financial and operational data.

 ## Features

-- **Excel Data Processing**: Upload Excel files with financial/operational data
+- **Theory of Constraints Analysis**: Identify system constraints and bottlenecks
+- **Cash Flow Optimization**: Focus on throughput and operational expenses
-- **Multi-category Analysis**: Analyze data across OVERALL, RAIGARH, and ANGUL categories
+- **Multi-plant Comparison**: Analyze data across OVERALL, RAIGARH, and ANGUL plants
-- **Date Range Support**: Query data for specific time periods
+- **Date Range Analysis**: Query data for specific time periods
-- **AI-Powered Insights**: Natural language queries to get insights from your data
+- **Strategic Advisor**: Get expert TOC-based recommendations and insights
-- **Data Visualization**: Clean presentation of financial information
+- **Data Visualization**: Clean presentation of financial metrics in crores

 ## Technologies Used

 - **Streamlit**: For the web interface
 - **LangChain**: For conversational AI and agent functionality
-- **OpenAI**: Powering the intelligent chatbot with GPT-4o
+- **OpenAI**: Powering the intelligent advisor with GPT-4o
 - **Pandas**: For data processing
 - **Python**: Programming language

 ## Usage

-1. Upload your Excel file with financial data
+1. Upload your Excel file with financial and operational data
-2. Ask questions about your data in natural language
+2. Ask questions about constraints, throughput, and operational metrics
-3. Get AI-powered insights and analysis
+3. Get TOC-focused analysis and strategic recommendations
-4. Compare data across different categories and time periods
+4. Compare performance across different plants and time periods

 ## Getting Started